-As of 31 December 2019, the subscribed capital of the Issuer amounts to CZK700,000 and is divided into 700,000 shares in registered form with a par value of one Czech Koruna each.
+The subscribed capital of the Issuer amounts to CZK700,000 and is divided into 700,000 registered shares with a par value of one Czech Koruna each.
 The share capital is fully paid up.
 Each share entitles the shareholder to one vote at shareholders' meetings.